astropy/astropy/docs/development/testguide.rst

 setup.py test
 =============

-astropy and the Astropy package template provide a ``test`` setup command, invoked by running ``python setup.py test`` while in the package root directory.
+The astropy core package and the Astropy package template provide a ``test`` setup command, invoked by running ``python setup.py test`` while in the package root directory.
 Run ``python setup.py test --help`` to see the options to the test command.

 Since ``python setup.py test`` wraps the widely-used pytest framework, you may from time to time want to pass options to the ``pytest`` command itself.
 For